 Ekrem Eli PHOENIX

 The music of composer Ekrem Eli Phoenix has been described by the press as “risk-taking and other worldly”.
-Much of his work is concept-driven and explores technology, voice, storytelling and ethnomusicology.
+Much of his work is concept-driven and explores voice, language, technology and ethnomusicology.
 Acclaimed for his innovative and experimental works, Ekrem is an award-winning composer for theatre, film and dance as well as the concert hall.

-Prolific in Australian arts scene as a composer, performer and educator since 2005, Ekrem holds a PhD degree in composition from Sydney Conservatorium and his collaborations include projects with Gravity & Other Myths, The Song Company, Force Majeure, Ensemble Offspring, Belvoir Street Theatre, and Centre of Creative Research into Sound Arts Practice at University of the Arts, London.
+Prolific in Australian arts scene as a composer, performer and educator since 2005, Ekrem holds a PhD degree in composition from Sydney Conservatorium of Music and his collaborations include projects with Gravity & Other Myths, The Song Company, Sydney Philharmonia, Force Majeure, Ensemble Offspring, Palau de la Musica, Barcelona, and Centre of Creative Research into Sound Arts Practice at University of the Arts, London.

-Alongside his musical pursuits, Ekrem has also taken active roles in accessible arts projects, assisted disadvantaged youth through creativity, and worked as a non-religious, faith inclusive chaplain at St Vincent’s Hospital Sydney, supporting patients with cancer and heart ailments as well as in palliative care.
+Alongside his musical pursuits, Ekrem has also taken active roles in accessible arts, assisted disadvantaged youth through creativity, and worked as a non-religious, faith-inclusive chaplain at St Vincent’s Hospital Sydney, supporting patients with cancer and heart ailments as well as in palliative care.

 Ekrem is currently working on a collection of children's songs and is committed to exploring the ways music can make a tangible impact for communities and individuals.